wildfire is an uncontrolled fire in an area of combustible vegetation that

 wildland firefighters also fight blazes throughout the nation.

-greatest danger of wildfires in Pennsylvania is in the spring months of March,
+greatest danger of wildfires in Pennsylvania is during the spring months of March,

 98 percent of our wildfires are caused by people.